 Of course, now you need to start getting the word out about your start-up.
 The great news is, digital marketing is highly accessible to businesses of all shapes and sizes, no matter your budget size.

 But digital marketing is really wide.
 If you know nothing about it, you can easily get lost in the noise, which means you can waste your efforts and have little results to show for it.

 On the other hand, if you do digital marketing the right way, you can increase your customer base, survive, and even thrive as a business.

-To get the right results, you need to follow digital marketing best practices.
+To get the right results, you need to follow digital marketing for startups best practices.

 In this blog post, discover seven top digital marketing best practices for new start-up businesses.

 You’ll find many best practices in this post.
 But this is probably the most important one.
 There are two sides to digital marketing:

 - Your audience

 All you do is use marketing channels to connect your business to its audience and provoke them to take the actions you want.
 But how do you market to an audience you don’t know?
 Almost impossible.